Snowflake-Labs/snowpark-extensions-py/README.md

 Snowpark by itself is a powerful library, but still some utility functions can always help.

+BTW what about `Java`/ `Scala`/ `SQL` ?
+There is an [additional repo](https://github.com/Snowflake-Labs/snowpark-extensions "Snowpark Extensions for Java, Scala and SQL") where you will have also utility functions and extensions for those technologies.

-**NOTE: we have working to integrate some of the snowpark extensions directly into the snowpark-python library.
+**NOTE: we have been working to integrate some of the snowpark extensions directly into the snowpark-python library.
 In most cases the APIs will be exactly the same, so there should no changes needed in your code.
 However there might be breaking changes, so consider that before updating.
 If any of these breaking changes are affecting you, please enter an issue so we can address it.**